capistrano/capistrano/issue_template.md

 **Important:** GitHub issues are for feature requests or bug reports.
-Since this is more of a how-to question, I am closing this issue.
 The Capistrano team recommends you use [Stack Overflow](http://stackoverflow.com/questions/tagged/capistrano) for general questions.
 For more details, please see our [contribution policy](https://github.com/capistrano/capistrano/blob/master/CONTRIBUTING.md).

 ---